xtdb/xtdb/crux-docker/README.md

 ## Customizing Logging Configuration

 Within the main directory, a logging configuration file `logback.xml`, is included.
-You can edit the contents of the file and run `./bin/build.sh` and then `./bin/dev.sh` to change logging options.
+You can edit the contents of the file and run `./bin/dev.sh` to change logging options.

 ### Updating / Redeploying the docker image